How To Travel For Free

 3. Buying miles.
 If you don’t have the time to look for the best promotions, sometimes you can simply buy airline miles.
 While it is usually too expensive to do this, airlines will sometimes offer their miles at a discount.
 For instance, US Airways frequently sells miles at such low rates, that you could book an award ticket in business class for less than the price of a coach seat.

 4. Credit card reward bonuses for spending.
 Of course, you can earn miles from an airline credit card, but the way to really earn a lot of free travel is through spending bonuses.
 For example, you can earn 5x Chase Ultimate Rewards points per dollar when you use a Chase Ink card at office supply stores or for telephone, television, or Internet service purchases.
+You can also get the same thing with the Discover it® card which offers rotating quarterly bonuses of 5x points.

 5. Spend your points wisely.
 This may be the most important factor in my free travel.
 There are lots of ways to redeem points for one cent each towards travel reservations, but the real value comes when you find luxury hotels or business class international flights where your points and miles are worth 4-8 cents each.
 In fact, if you are earning 5 points per dollar on some purchases, and you receive another 5 cents per point in value, it is like getting a 25% return on those purchases!